www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_demographic_data.md

 | Attribute | Description |
 |-----------|-------------|
 | id | The demographic question's unique identifier |
+| question_set_id | The demographic question set that this belongs to
 | translations.language | Only `en` (English) is supported at this time.
 | translations.name | The question text
 | active | If `false`, the question has been deleted.